keepthrifty/keepthrifty.github.io/_posts/2016-08-12-fifteen-lessons-first-seven-jobs.md

 I interviewed and got offered an 8-month term doing the same role as my friend.

-{% assign tweet-text = "Networking is one of the best ways to find a good job" %}
+> Lesson 15: {% include tweet-link.html tweet-text="Networking is one of the best ways to find a good job" %}

-> Lesson 15: {% include tweet-link.html %}

 This was my first real corporate job and ended up being the place I stuck for the last 12 years.